capJavert/advent-of-code-2020/README.md

 ### Update #11: 19th day...
 I did not know there is such thing as recursive regex..
 JavaScript does not support it though :(
 ### Update #12: Still backtracking.. managed to solve 19th, 22th and 23th day today.
 Now I am 2 days behind.
 Let's see if I can suprise myself and manage to solve everything before Xmas!
 ### Update #13: Solved 24th day relatively easy!
 2 days behind still but..
 Xmas tree called, it needs some decorations..
+### Update #14: That's a wrap for AOC 2020!
+Great year all around..
+Missing 2 days still for this year which is significantly better than last two years.
+Looking forward to the next one ofc!